GraemePerrins/PhotoCollage/README.md

-# photocollage
+# Photo Collage

-CollageStudio is a sleek, native desktop application built with Flutter for creating custom photo collages from local image directories.
+Collage Studio is a sleek, native desktop application built with Flutter for creating custom photo collages from local image directories.

 Users can load folders of photos, selectively pick images, choose a dynamic collage template (such as grids, overlapping layers, or spirals), and customize the canvas size and orientation.
 Once generated, the app supports interactive post-generation editing—allowing users to easily swap image positions or shuffle the layout—before saving the collage as a single high-resolution image to their output directory.